FennerEduardo/fennereduardo/README.md

 ## Work
 🔭 I’m currently working on two exciting projects:
-- AWFY: A cutting-edge web application for data, employees an ddocuments analysis, management and visualization.
+- AWFY: A cutting-edge web application for data, employees an documents analysis, management and visualization.
 - Litigius: A comprehensive legal management system for law firms.

 ## Summary